Alx-ninan/tableau-superstore-analysis/README.md

 2. Open it using **Tableau Desktop** or **Tableau Public**
 3. Navigate through dashboards to explore trends and interact with filters

----

-## 🚀 Future Improvements

-- Add time-series forecasting using Tableau's native capabilities
-- Implement clustering or cohort analysis for deeper customer segmentation
-- Blend with other datasets (e.g., marketing spend, returns data) for advanced insights

-## 📄 License

-This project is open for learning and portfolio purposes.
-Attribution appreciated.